Contagious porcine paralysis (Teschen disease)

 Situation in Austria

-In Austria, notification of contagious porcine encephalitis (infection with porcine teschovirus 1 (PTV 1)) is compulsory under Section 16 of the Law on epizootic diseases (TSG).
-Suspicion of teschovirus encephalitis must be reported to the official veterinarian.
-In the case of corresponding clinical symptoms and diagnostic evidence of PTV-1, the official veterinarian decides whether blocking/culling measures are necessary - depending on the virulence/progression of the disease.
-In the past 10 years, only rare mild CNS courses caused by other PTV strains and/or porcine enterovirus G have been detected.
+In Austria, there is an obligation to report infectious porcine paralysis (infection with porcine teschovirus 1 (PTV 1)) in accordance with Section 16 of the Animal Diseases Act (Tierseuchengesetz - TSG).
+Suspicion of Teschovirus encephalitis must be reported to the official veterinarian.
+In the event of corresponding clinical symptoms and the diagnostic detection of PTV-1, the official veterinarian will decide whether lockdown/culling measures are necessary - depending on the virulence/course of the disease.
+In the past 10 years, only rare mild CNS forms caused by other Teschovirus strains and/or porcine sapelovirus 1 (species Sapelovirus A) or porcine enteroviruses G1 and G2 (species Enterovirus G) have been detected.

 Technical information